 There are more than 40 species of bats in the United States.
 Bats can boost the local economy and are essential to the ecosystem.
 American bats are primarily insectivores.
 For example, 1,000 mosquitoes can be consumed by one bat in an hour.

-Experts in wildlife control clarify that there are ten distinct species of bats in New Jersey.
+Experts in wildlife control clarify that there are ten distinct species of bats.
 Some of them are Little Brown Bats, Evening Bats, Hoary Bats, Silver-haired Bats, Eastern Red Bats, Tri-colored Bats, and Eastern Small-footed Bats.

 Even though human-bat interactions are uncommon, disputes may arise when a bat inadvertently enters a house or place of business or when mother bat colonies take up residence in a deserted building.

 It’s crucial to confirm that you are dealing with a bat by first identifying it.
 Time and money can be wasted if the incorrect treatment approaches are used as a result of misidentification.

 Bats seek out quiet, isolated places indoors for a warm place to stay when the temperature drops.
 Go outside and check your house’s exterior, the area above the roof, and the area surrounding the chimney.
 You can search your basement or attic indoors for them.

 The bats themselves or indications of their presence are what you want to seek for.
 Bat droppings or guano is the most overt indication that they are present in a given area.

 The excrement left by bats is greasy, asymmetrical, and sharp at the tips.
 Make sure to take swift action to eradicate the infestation if you discover a concentration of droppings in one place.